 The only free level spot in the garden to site the new comfrey juice factory was next to the water storage tanks.
 The ground was prepared ready for the tank.

 First the top of the tank was cut off with a standard wood saw.
 Next a hole was drilled as close to the bottom as possible and a short length of garden hose was pushed in and sealed with mastic.
-The was filled tank with around 4.5 very full wheelbarrows full of comfrey and the weights were added – a paving slab and several stone bricks.
-All that remained was to put on the lid to keep out rain, weight it with a couple of stones and wait to see if it works!
+The was filled tank with around four very full wheelbarrows of Comfrey and the weights were added – a paving slab and several stone bricks.
+All that remained was to put on the lid to keep out rain and see if it works!

 Today I checked the container and found 2.2 litres of rich, black comfrey juice!
-That’s has taken just 8 days.
+That has taken just 8 days.
 The juice was dripping out of the tube every 5-7 seconds.
 The small sewer pipe press has not produced anything yet.
-Below are some pictures, note how much the contents have gone down the barrel.Above; the container collecting the juice, the first 2 litres of juice and contents after 8 days

 23/07/08 – 2.2L Total 2.2L 8 days